akheron/typera-openapi/README.md

 npx typera-openapi src/routes/foo.ts src/routes/bar.ts
 ```

-This cerates `src/routes/foo.openapi.ts` and `src/routes/bar.openapi.ts` which
+This creates `src/routes/foo.openapi.ts` and `src/routes/bar.openapi.ts` which
 contain the OpenAPI definitions.

 Use the definitions in your app to serve documentation: